 5. Scottish Hog Roast Roll

-Rolls, especially meat-filled rolls, are a staple in Edinburgh for many reasons, particularly because it’s delicious and practical to eat.
-With many people craving meat rolls, there has been a strong market in the city.
+Rolls, especially meat-filled rolls, are a staple in Edinburgh for many reasons In particular because they’re delicious and practical to eat.
+With many people craving meat rolls, there’s been a strong market for them in the city.
 Rolls come in a variety of shapes, sizes, and flavours.
-This top food to try in Edinburgh is the Scottish hog roast roll.
+Thie best is the Scottish hog roast roll.

-The ultimate place to purchase your Scottish Hog Roast Roll is at Oink.
-This place is known for scrumptious, fresh hog hoast rolls, and each bite is worth the wait.
-Also, you support Edinburgh’s local farmers when you buy a roll here at Oink.
-What more can you ask for?
+Get yours at Oink.
+This place is known for scrumptious, fresh hog roast rolls and each bite is worth the wait.
+Also, you’ll be supporting Edinburgh’s local farmers when you buy a roll at Oink.

-This delicious pork filled roll finishes fast so make sure you arrive early and order a few.
-Any drink goes well with this beauty of a roll, but the star of the show will be the roll.
+This delicious pork-filled roll finishes fast so make sure you arrive early and order a few.
 You’ll find Oink on Victoria Street, so stop in here after your visit to Edinburgh’s version of Diagon Alley.

 Where to get it: Oink

 Planning a trip to Edinburgh?
-Make sure to check our list of the top things to do plus where to stay in Edinburgh!
+Make sure to check our list of the top things to do, the city’s best restaurants, and how to spend Christmas in Edinburgh.

 4. Local Seafood

 Seafood is one of the treasures of Edinburgh due to its freshness and abundance.
-Locals in the city also take great pride in their seafood, and they definitely should.
-It’s worth it.
-Edinburgh’s famous seafood usually includes smoked salmon, mussels, scallops, trout, oysters, prawns, cod, haddock, and more.
+Locals in the city also take great pride in their seafood, which usually includes smoked salmon, mussels, scallops, trout, oysters, prawns, cod, haddock, and more.

 Where to get it: Fishers or Mussel Inn Seafood Restaurant